score-framework/py.http/docs/index_include.rst

 >>> ctx.url('profile', knight)
 /user/sirlancelot

-It is furthe possible to add a query string and/or an anchor specification by passing the keyword arguments *_query* and *_anchor*:
+It is further possible to add a query string and/or an anchor specification by passing the keyword arguments *_query* and *_anchor*:

 >>> ctx.url('profile', knight, _query={'sillymode': 'true'}, _anchor='friends')